zyzisyz/mfa_conformer/README.md

 ## Results

-The default configuration training results in Voxceleb1-test is prestent bellow:
+The training results of default configuration is prestent below (Voxceleb1-test):

 <p align="center"><img width="100%" src="docs/results.png" /></p>

 ## Others

-Here are some tips might be useful:
+What's more, here are some tips might be useful:

 1. **The Conformer block**: We the borrow a lot of code from WeNet toolkit.
 2. **Average the checkpoint weights**: When the model training is done, we average the parameters of the last 3~10 checkpoints to generate a new checkpoint.
 The new checkpoint always tends to achieve a better recognition performance.